jlenoble/wupjs-glyph-input-text/README.md

 * `inputBaseClass`: Overrides Bootstrap4 for the input element
 * `buttonBaseClass`: Overrides Bootstrap4 for the button element
 * `glyphBaseClass`: Overrides FontAwesome for the symbol within the button.

+## Special props

+* `placeholder`: Placeholder text within the underlying text input
+* `autoFocus`: Have the underlying input autofocus
+* `autoClear`: Have the underlying input autoclear on submit
+* `defaultValue`: Initial value to appear in the text input (not a placeholder, but an actual value that will be submitted by default)
+* `onFocus`: A function called when the underlying input gets focus
+* `onBlur`: A function called when the underlying input loses focus

 ## License